dasc-lab/robot-framework/docs/px4_robots/px4_rover_setup.md

 # TX2 Setup

+## Firmware
+Make sure jetpack 4.6 is installed (can be installed using DASC 1) using the nvidia jetpack installer on one of the computeres.

 ## Wiring
 Connect the black wire to pin 1 (GND), which is closest to the edge of the board.
 Connect the yellow to pin 4 (RX) and the green wire to pin 5 (TX).
 The other end goes into TELEM 2 of the cube black.